"THE SORCERER'S APPRENTICE" (2010) Review

 Did I have any problems with "THE SORCERER’S APPRENTICE"?
 Well, I had a few.
-Although some of the scenes managed to capture Manhattan in the daytime, most of the scenes were filmed at night.
-Manhattan makes a vibrant and colorful setting and I found it frustrating that I got to see most of it at night, when it was not really necessary.
+Although some of the movie's scenes managed to capture shots of Manhattan in the daytime, most of the scenes were filmed at night.
+Manhattan makes a vibrant and colorful setting.
+I found it frustrating that I got to see most of it in night scenes, when it was not really necessary.
 The special effect of the flying gargoyle from the Chrysler Building really did nothing for me.
 And the movie criminally – in my opinion – underused actors and actresses such as Omar Benson Miller, who portrayed Dave’s roommate; Monica Bellucci, who played Balthazar’s fellow sorceress and secret love, Veronica; and Alice Kriege, who portrayed the evil Morgana le Fey from the King Arthur legend.

-To my surprise, I ended up enjoying ”THE SORCERER’S APPRENTICE”.
+Despite all of this, I managed to enjoy "THE SORCERER’S APPRENTICE", much to my surprise.
 More than I thought I would.
-There are no cheesy lines.
-And there is plenty of sharp humor.
-Thanks to the screenplay written by Doug Miro, Carlo Bernard and Matt Lopez, the movie proved to be a solid adventure story about how Dave Stutler who learns to achieve his full potential and a good deal of self-respect.
-Dave’s mentor, Balthazar, also learns a good deal about patience and overcoming one’s past regrets.
-With a great deal of humor, the pair not only teaches valuable lessons to each other; but also form a solid pair to take out Balthazar, who hopes to raise the evil Morgana le Fey and stop her from destroying the world.
+There were no cheesy lines.
+And there was plenty of sharp humor.
+Thanks to the screenplay written by Doug Miro, Carlo Bernard and Matt Lopez, the movie also proved to be a solid adventure story about how Dave Stutler who learned to achieve his full potential and a good deal of self-respect.
+Dave’s mentor, Balthazar, also learned a good deal about patience and overcoming one’s past regrets.
+With a great deal of humor, the pair not only taught valuable lessons to each other; but also formed a solid pair to take out Horvath, who had hoped to raise the evil Morgana le Fey, and stop them both from destroying the world.

 Looking back at "THE SORCERER’S APPRENTICE", I cannot help but wonder if producer Jerry Bruckheimer had refrained from allotting a bigger budget to the movie.
 I think it had the potential to be a major crowd pleaser, but failed to do so with too many night scenes and an unwillingness to utilize the entire cast.
 But, the movie still had some dazzling special effects, a solid adventure story and a talented cast in Nicholas Cage, Jay Baruchel and Alfred Molina.
 In the end, "THE SORCERER’S APPRENTICE" proved to be a pretty good movie.